hermonochy/QuizMaster/README.md

 ![](images/QM4.png)

+*A Classic V2 game*

 #### Preferences

 There is a preferences window where you can change the song, volume, and background colour:

 ![](images/QM5.png)

+*The Preferences window*

 #### Quiz Creator

 ![](images/QM2.png)

+*The QuizCreator window, having loaded a Harry Potter quiz*

 1. Run quizcreator by opening QuizMaster and clicking `Make a Quiz`.
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
 Click `Add` to include multiple choice questions and ensure you specify the correct answer followed by wrong answers separated by commas.
 Tooltips provide helpful guidance throughout the process.